Graduate Music Audition Requirements

 Rehearse with a Boston Conservatory at Berklee choral ensemble, during which the applicant should expect to:

-- Conduct a brief warm-up.
+- conduct a brief warm-up;

 Interview with choral faculty, during which the applicant will:

-- Sing a prepared solo at the level of an Italian art song (a pianist will be provided).
+- sing a prepared solo at the level of an Italian art song (a pianist will be provided);

-- Demonstrate piano skills by playing a prepared piece of your choosing at the level of a two-part Bach Invention.
+- demonstrate piano skills by playing a prepared piece of your choosing at the level of a two-part Bach invention;

-- Sight-read both tonal and atonal exercises from Modus Novus and other sources.
+- sight-read both tonal and atonal exercises from Modus Novus and other sources;

-- Aurally identify intervals, scales, triads, and harmonic progressions.
+- aurally identify intervals, scales, triads, and harmonic progressions;

-- Conduct assigned repertoire for the conservatory choral ensemble rehearsal with a pianist.
+- conduct assigned repertoire for the conservatory choral ensemble rehearsal with a pianist.

-Applicants will also be invited to observe classes and rehearsals, as well as interact with current graduate and undergraduate students.
+Applicants will also be invited to observe classes and rehearsals, as well as to interact with current graduate and undergraduate students.

 Collaborative Piano